Jonathan's Space Report

-Jonathan's Space Report (JSR) is a newsletter about the Space Age, hosted at Jonathan's Space Page.
+Jonathan's Space Report (JSR) is a newsletter about the Space Age hosted at Jonathan's Space Page.
 It is written by Jonathan McDowell, a Center for Astrophysics | Harvard & Smithsonian astrophysicist.
 It is updated as McDowell's schedule permits, but he tries to publish two issues each month.
-Originally the website was hosted on a Harvard University account, but was moved in late 2003 to a dedicated domain.
+Originally, the website was hosted on a Harvard University account, but it was moved in late 2003 to a dedicated domain.

-Started in 1989, the newsletter reports on recent space launches, International Space Station activities and space craft developments.
-McDowell's report occasionally corrects NASA's official web sites, or provides additional data on classified launches that aren't available elsewhere.
+Started in 1989, the newsletter reports on recent space launches, International Space Station activities, spacecraft developments, and newly released space-related data.
+McDowell's report occasionally corrects NASA's official web sites, or provides additional data on classified launches that are not available elsewhere.

 Associated projects on the JSR web site are: